SirYancy/itech-282/notes/chapter6.md

     * PCIe 4.x gets 16 GTps
 * Each p2p connection can use 1,2,4,8,12, or 16 lanes.
 Up to 256 GTps.
 * *transfer rate* describes number ops happening per second
+* Depending on how it's encoded, you can lose some effective data rate because it has to be decoded and reassembled at the other end.
+* Still, duplex communication on x16 can be 32 GBps
+* Most common is the PCIe x16 slot.
+Typically for graphics cards.
+And not really much else need that much throughput.
+* Also common are x1 and x4 PCIe slots

+## Installing Expansion Cards

+Four main steps

+1. *Knowledge* - Know what you are installing.
+Compatibility.
+OS.
+Drivers.
+For new versions of Windows, the answer is usually yes.
+But for older hardware or uncommon OS, this is not a guarantee.
+1. *Physical Installation* - Two places: In a computer or an anti-static bag.
+Hold only by the edges.
+Don't touch the pins.
+Don't touch any of the components.
+Use anti-static wristband or at least ground yourself after removing it from the bag.
+Since the mobo always has a trickle of power, *always unplug the computer*.
+Lock it in with a screw or other mechanism.
+Some cards actually use this screw connection to ground it.
+If you *have* to clean the pins, use a can of air.
+There's also electronic cleaning solution.
+If the motherboard is seated correctly, the card should sit in the case very nicely.
+1. *Device Drivers* - Installed automatically by the OS.
+Occasionally, an optical disc.
+It's usually fairly straightforward, or automatic.
+But it is possible to make mistakes.
+1. *Verify* - Check if it works as intended.

+* Usually, you'll find more recent drivers on the manufacturer's website.
+* Usually, you have to install the device first, and then install drivers or you'll have errors
+    * Except for some USB devices where you want the driver first. (not always)
+* Sometimes you have to remove old drivers before you install the new device.
+Locate in the Device Manager.
+* It is possible to get unsigned drivers
+* Driver rollback is also a thing.

+# Troubleshooting Expansion Cards

+* Botched installations are the main cause of problems here.
+* If the device doesn't work: Reinstall (after checking the device manager)
+* If it doesn't show up in the device manager, check that it's installed properly and has power.
+* `hdwwiz.exe`
+* At this point if it still doesn't work, the device might be damaged.
+* Or it's turned off in CMOS.
+* Black ! in device manager.
+    * Check it's installed correctly
+    * Try the **Update Driver** button.
+* Black downard pointing arrow.
+    * Device is manually disabled or damaged.
+    * Check if it's disabled.
+    * Try rolling back the driver
+    * Or Uninstall
+* If none of this works, the card is probably bad.
+*